ferrilab/bitvec/README.md

 ## `alloc` Feature

-This feature links `bitvec` against the distribution-provided `alloc` crate, if your target has one, and enables the [`BitBox`] and [`BitVec`] types.
-This feature is a dependency of `std`, and will always be present when building for targets that have `std`.
+This feature links `bitvec` against the distribution-provided [`alloc`] crate, if your target has one, and enables the [`BitBox`] and [`BitVec`] types.
+This feature is a dependency of the `std` feature, and will always be present when building for targets that have [`std`].
 If you are building for a `#![no_std]` target, you will need to disable the `std` default feature, and may choose to reënable the `alloc` feature if your target has an `alloc` library and your project specifies an allocator.

 ## `atomic` Feature

-This feature attempts to use atomic memory accesses for aliased memory, thus allowing safe concurrent multiprocessing.
+This feature selects atomic memory accesses for aliased memory, thus allowing safe concurrent multiprocessing.
 It is a default feature so that split [`BitSlice`]s are thread-safe by default, just as split integer slices are.

 You **must** disable this feature if your target processor is lacking any atomic types not wider than the processor word.
-For example, 32-bit targets may use the `"atomic"` feature even though they do not have `AtomicU64`, but targets such as `riscv32imc-unknown-none-elf` must disable it entirely as they do not have even `AtomicU8`.
-To the author’s knowledge, there are no targets that have `AtomicU8` but not `AtomicUsize`.
+For example, 32-bit targets may use the `"atomic"` feature even though they do not have [`AtomicU64`], but targets such as `riscv32imc-unknown-none-elf` must disable it entirely as they do not have even [`AtomicU8`].
+To the author’s knowledge, there are no targets that have `AtomicU8` but not [`AtomicUsize`].
 If you require more precise atomic control than merely “not wider than the processor word”, file an issue.

-The `"atomic"` feature does not guarantee atomic memory access; rather, `bitvec` uses the [`radium`] project to detect the atomic support of the target processor, and fall back to `Cell` where atomic accesses are not available.
-For example, certain RISC-V targets (`riscv32i-*` and `riscv32imc-*`) do not have any atomic instructions, and so `bitvec` will fall back to `Cell` when targeting them even if this feature is enabled.

-Disabling this feature completely removes atomic instructions from the crate, even for targets that support them, and strictly uses `Cell` memory access.
+Disabling this feature completely removes atomic instructions from the crate, even for targets that support them, and strictly uses [`Cell`] memory access.

 `bitvec` is tested to build on all targets listed in its CI manifest. `bitvec` will likely work on targets that are not listed, but is not proäctively assured to do so.
-If you are building for a target that `bitvec` does not explicitly support, you may encounter `radium` errors that attempt to use certain `AtomicT` symbols that do not exist.
+If you are building for a target that `bitvec` does not explicitly support, you may encounter [`radium`] errors that attempt to use certain `AtomicT` symbols that do not exist.
 In this event, please file an issue or a pull request with `radium` to update it for your target.
 I maintain both, and will update both `radium` and `bitvec` accordingly.

 > Note: see the documentation on [`BitSlice::split_at_mut`] and the [`domain`]
 > module for more information on how `bitvec` detects alias conditions and
 > manages thread safety.

 This is a default feature so that splitting a [`BitSlice`] still results in concurrency-safe behavior.
-If your target does not have atomics, you will need to disable it. `bitvec` uses `radium`’s best-effort atomic exports, and will automatically decay to thread-unsafe `Cell` behavior even when this feature is enabled if your target does not support the atomics you attempt to use.
-The presence of the `"atomic"` feature does not guarantee atomicity, but its absence does guarantee the use of `Cell` memory access.
+If you do not need hardware concurrency, then you can disable this feature to remove the production of instructions that lock the memory bus during mutable access.

 ## `serde` Feature

-This feature enables a `serde::Serialize` implementation for [`BitSlice`], and a full `serde::Serialize`/`serde::Deserialize` implementation on [`BitArray`], [`BitBox`], and [`BitVec`].
+This feature enables a [`serde::Serialize`] implementation for [`BitSlice`], and a full `serde::Serialize`/[`serde::Deserialize`] implementation on [`BitArray`], [`BitBox`], and [`BitVec`].
 This feature allows you to transport bit collections through I/O protocols.